 SSD requires that ALL students on our ranges wear and shoot from an OWB holster.
 All students will have one well-fitting holster for each handgun with which they are qualifying.
 If you don’t want to bring a lot of holsters, then don’t qualify with a lot of guns!

 - Holster must be made of non-flexible, rigid ballistic nylon, Kydex, plastic, or heavy stitched leather.
+The holster must not be able to be bent.

 - Holster must be molded to the specific gun so that gun is tightly secured in holster.